Who oversees the data science process?

-Ensure easier model deployment: – Model deployment and operationalization is one of the most important steps of the machine learning lifecycle, but it’s often disregarded.
+Ensure easier model deployment: – Model deployment and operationalization are one of the most important steps of the machine learning lifecycle, but it’s often disregarded.
 Make sure that the service you choose makes it easier to operationalize models, whether it’s providing APIs or ensuring that users build models in a way that allows for easy integration.

 When a data science platform is the right move

-Your organization could be ready for a data science platform, if you’ve noticed that: –
+Your organization could be ready for a data science platform if you’ve noticed that: –

 - Productivity and collaboration are showing signs of strain

 - Machine learning models can’t be audited or reproduced

 - Models never make it into production

 A data science platform can deliver real value to your business.
 Oracle’s data science platform includes a wide range of services that provide a comprehensive, end-to-end experience designed to accelerate model deployment and improve data science results.